-We are usually so busy focusing on everyone else to ask that question, but we deserve a magical Christmas full of delight, too, even if we have to make it happen ourselves.
+We are usually too busy focusing on everyone else to ask that question, but we deserve a magical Christmas full of delight, even if we must make it happen ourselves.

 What Do I Want for Christmas?

-When we’re focused on getting everyone else that perfect holiday gift, it can be hard to take a step back and figure out what we want for ourselves.
+When hyper-focused on getting everyone else that perfect holiday gift, stepping back to figure out what we want for ourselves may present a challenge.

 Use the Five Gift Rule

 The five-gift rule is a rule of thumb for buying Christmas presents, but it can also work for making your own Christmas wish list.
 The guideline is to get someone something they want, something they need, something to wear, and something to read.

 These four things cover the basics, and there’s a wide variety of ideas on what the fifth gift should be.
-Sometimes it’s something handmade, and other times it’s something to share.
+Sometimes, it’s handmade, and other times it’s something to share.

-The five-gift rule narrows down the types of gifts and makes it easier for you to think about what you want for Christmas.
+The five-gift rule narrows down the types of gifts and makes it easier to think about what you want for Christmas.

 What Should I Put on My Christmas Wish List?

-You should consider the five-gift rule when deciding what to put on your Christmas Wish list.
-The answers will be different for everyone because everyone has different wants and needs.
+Consider the five-gift rule when deciding what to put on your Christmas Wish list.
+The answers will be different for everyone because everyone has unique wants and needs.

 Something I Want

 Maybe you just want a cozy blanket and a self-care basket, or you’re a traveler looking for a perfect gift to help you on your next adventure.

 Christmastime is the perfect opportunity to get started if you are considering a new hobby.
 Ask for paints, a sketchbook, sewing needles, or even one of those all-in-one gift set kits that can help get you started.